Our graduate students are eligible for a number of awards in recognition of their academic excellence, research and community involvement.

 Graduating students are eligible for conferences occurring within the term that they graduate (e.g. May graduates attending conferences before the end of August that same year).

-Total funds available for the award are $3000 and this may be distributed amongst multiple PhD students.
-Award applications are due by February 1.
+Total funds available for the award are $4000 and this may be distributed amongst multiple PhD students.

-Important: Costs must have been incurred within the current fiscal year (April 1-2020 - March 31, 2021) and students must submit their receipts by March 15.
-If travel is to occur after March 15, then only those expenses that have already been paid for can be reimbursed.
+Important: Costs must have been incurred within the current fiscal year (April 1-2022 - March 30, 2023) and students must submit their receipts by March 1.

 Students will need to clearly explain in their application letter why the travel was important to assist them in their PhD program goals.
 For more information and to apply for this travel funding, please visit the PhD travel funding application form.